 Sometimes it may be hard to fit the workout into your schedule right before the meal, but if you can, the meal can be your “post-workout meal”.
 After a high intensity resistance training workout, your body can handle a higher amount of carbs than normal to help replenish the muscle glycogen depletion you had during the intense workout.
 If you plan to do this, try to train as close as possible to the meal.

 A typical moderate intensity cardio workout will NOT cut it for this… it must be high intensity resistance training workout to deplete enough muscle glycogen to handle restaurant portions of carbs.
-High intensity means short rest periods between sets, and possibly consider using super sets in the routine.

 I hope these tips help you choose smarter and healthier options for a leaner body next time you eat out.
 I’d love to hear of any other tips that you have in the comments below.
 Click here to read a great article on why its not a good idea to choose diet sodas when eating out (a common mistake).